Semi-Lagrangian schemes for linear and fully non-linear diffusion equations: Discussion

 In \cite{CF:Appr}, a similar argument is given in the stationary case for schemes involving the $L^\alp_k$ of part 3 Section \ref{exLalp}.
 In fact it is possible to identify all $L_k^\alp$'s appearing in Section \ref{exLalp} with DP equations of suitably chosen discrete time continuous space control problems.
 However assumption \eqref{eq:Y1} is not strong enough for this approach to work for the general $L^\alp_k$ defined in Sections \ref{Sec:Scheme} and \ref{Sec:Anal}.

 \begin{remark} A DP approach naturally leads to explicit methods for time dependent PDEs.
-But implicit methods can also be derived using a trick.
-Discretize the PDE in time by backward Euler to find a (sequence of) stationary PDEs and use the DP approach on each stationary PDE.
-For stationary problems the DP equation is always implicit, so the result is an implicit iteration scheme. \end{remark}
+But implicit methods can be derived from a trick: Discretize the PDE in time by backward Euler to find a (sequence of) stationary PDEs and use the DP approach on each stationary PDE.
+This leads to an implicit iteration scheme since the DP equations of stationary problems are always implicit. \end{remark}

 \begin{remark} By the definition of $L^\alp_k$ and \eqref{eq:Y1}, $x+y^{\alp,\pm}_{i,k}$ can be seen as a short time approximation of \eqref{SDE}.
 Hence the scheme \eqref{FD} tracks particle paths approximately.
-In fact by the above discussion we might say that the scheme follows particles in the mean because of the expectation.
+In view of the discussion above we might say that the scheme follows particles in the mean because of the expectation.
 For first order PDEs, schemes defined in this way are called SL schemes by e.\,g.\ Falcone.
 Moreover, in this case our schemes will coincide with the SL schemes of Falcone \cite{F} in the explicit case.
 This explains why we choose to call these schemes SL schemes also in the general case. \end{remark}